OmbreaPV/pySTICS/README.md

 pySTICS is an open-source collaborative Python implementation of a simplified version of [STICS v10.0 crop model](https://stics.inrae.fr/).
 This project is supported by Ombrea (https://www.ombrea.fr/), the international agri-energy centre of expertise of Total Energies, and the Digital Energy and Agriculture Lab, from the University of Liege.

-This model is being developed and tested in the context of agronomic impact modelling of agrivoltaic projects , but is even more valid for openfield plots as STICS model was designed and calibrated in such conditions.
+pySTICS is being developed and tested in the context of agronomic impact modelling of agrivoltaic projects, but is even more valid for openfield plots as STICS model was designed and calibrated in such conditions.

 For any inquiries or collaboration opportunity, feel free to reach:
 - Ombrea : Etienne Perez - eperez@ombrea.fr